Felyne: Reception

 Dom Peppiatt of VG247 remarked that Felynes were "cute" and a "staple" of Monster Hunter, saying that the series had a "slight obsession with cats" for a long time.
 Calling Felynes "small in stature (but big in personality)", he said that "these mascot characters have become integral to Monster Hunter's world".
 James Whitbrook of Gizmodo also called them a staple character, as well as "gosh darn adorable" with "incredibly cute armor", and expressed his pleasure that Felynes were featured in the Monster Hunter film.
 Praising the depiction of Meowscular Chef in Monster Hunter: World as "hilarious", he was excited that the character would be brought to the film as a homage, calling the Chef his "new best friend".

 Garrett Martin of Endless Mode praised the Prowler mode in Monster Hunter Generations which allowed the player to play as a Palico, wishing that it had been integrated into Monster Hunter Wilds, and described every Palico as "perfect from the start", calling his hunter "the most generic RPG character ever designed" in comparison.
-He went further to say that he wished that the entire game solely featured Palicoes instead of humans.
+He went further to say that he wished that the entire game solely featured Palicos instead of humans.
 The Palicoes in Monster Hunter: World received a great deal of social media publicity when their vocalizations attracted the real-life cats of players.
 Gene Park of The Washington Post said that the games had the "scourge of driving real animals up the wall", adding that "pets being distracted or noticing Monster Hunter games is a tradition among all Monster Hunter fans with pets."
 The option for them to speak English was added to the later Wilds, though Martin described selecting the option as "utterly deranged", greatly favoring their catlike sounds.

 The Palico outfits in Wilds were described by Sean Martin of PC Gamer as "extremely weird", including one that gave the Palico squid legs or put their brain in a jar.
 He described it as "a nice distraction from the fact that Palico builds have kind of been gutted" in the game compared to its predecessor, also lamenting the lack of the Meowscular Chef.